 The Office of Housing and Residence Life at Ferris State University is committed to establishing inclusive and educational communities of students, which support the Mission and Core Values of the University.

-Ferris State University offers a variety of living options including residence halls, suites, and apartments.
+Housing and Residence Life is pleased to offer our students a variety of on campus living options including our residence halls, suites, and apartments.

 There are a few important requirements to take into consideration when applying for housing at Ferris State University: